Last updated on 25th February 2022

 This video is bold and funny.
 It calls out all of the unoriginal techniques that brands have been using in their videos for years, and challenges viewers to make something new.

 In case you didn’t already know, people are busy!
 In this fast-paced world, no one can spare more than a few minutes to learn about your brand.
 The recent rise in technology has reduced attention spans and made instant gratification a must.
-According to Visible Measures, 20% of viewers will click away from a video in 10 seconds, and according to VINDICO, 80% of online video ads are abandoned within the first half of the ad!
+In fact, 17% of people click out of content that fails to “get and keep” their attention.

 So it’s super important that you get to the point!
 To create a clear and concise message in your video, you should highlight a few key points about your business – 3 or 4 should be more than enough.
 This way, you aren’t overwhelming the viewer and they will watch your video until the end, seeing that all-important call to action.